nickdowse/RailsMagicClipboard/README.md

 To install, well, come talk to me and I'll sort it out for you.
 Soon it'll be in package control.

+Or, if you'd like to go it alone...

+###### Installing through package control

+Coming soon...

+###### Installing the hard way

+1. Clone repository to your sublime text packages directory.
+2. Follow all other instructions.

 ### Usage

 Insert CSS from your clipboard into a .css.sass file using `"super+k+v"`.
 The CSS will be inserted into your file as SASS.
 Perfect for copying straight from Stack Overflow.